chronology

 1857, Jun 3 Birth of their second son, WIlliam (1857-60)

-1858, Sep 17 Newcastle Courant carried a review of 'Lyrics, by J.S., a coal miner' This is probably his first published work, though no copy of the first edition has survived.
+1858, Sep 17 Newcastle Courant carried a review of 'Lyrics, by J.S., a coal miner' This is probably his first published work, viewable online at Durham University Library.

 1859, Jan 28 Newcastle Courant report of a Burns Night celebration at which, on the instigation of James Clephan (editor of the Gateshead Observer), it was agreed to purchase Skipsey's book of poems and send a copy to each of the Mechanics' Institutes in the North.